richardmcmanusjr/LaserGuidanceSystem/README.md

 # LaserGuidanceSystem
-A simple laser guidance system using a quad photodiode to spatially orient itself toward and object reflecting infrared light.
+A simple laser guidance system using a quadrant photodiode and accompanying amplification circuitry to detect the position of incident light from a laser and orient itself toward the laser using two servo motors.